 Each new volunteer will receive a comprehensive welcome letter giving details about their role and the importance of protecting and safeguarding the people in their care.
-They will be asked to read all of the Churches' Safeguarding documents.
-This includes policies, procedures, protocols and forms as appropriate.
+They will be asked to read all of the Churches' Safeguarding documents which will be provided at the start of the application process.
+This